hellloxiaotian/ACNet/README.md

 ### We propose a asymmetric super-resolution network for blind image super-solution.

 ### Contributions: 1.
-An asymmtric architecture is used to enhance the effect of local key features on square kernel in horizontal and vertical ways for extracting more accurate low-frequency features and accelerating training speed.
+An asymmtric architecture is used to enhance the effect of local key features on square kernel in horizontal and vertical ways for extracting more accurate low-frequency features and accelerating training speed in SISR.
 ### 2. Using a model can better deal with image super-resolution of certain scale, blind super-resolution and blind super-resolution with blind noise.

 ## Abstract